Flugplatz/blog/content/posts/btree_orderbook.md

 ## Snapshotting

 The orderbook structure is useless if we can't get timely snapshots of the data to feed to our trading logic.
-After some research it becomes clear that the generic StableVec Iterator to too inefficient to retrieve our existing data.
+After some research it becomes clear that the generic StableVec Iterator is to inefficient to retrieve our existing data.
 Due to the sparsity of the data, it implements a naive scan from 0 to the capacity of the structure:

 {{< highlight Rust >}}
 unsafe fn first_filled_slot_from(&self, idx: usize) -> Option<usize> {